| Area | Details |

 - New office runway: A newly established US office can qualify for an initial L-1 approval even before it fully supports a manager or executive role day to day.
 The first approval is typically limited to 1 year, and the extension focus is on whether the US business has grown or is likely to grow so it will support a genuine managerial or executive position going forward.

-- L-2 spouse work authorisation: Many L-2 spouses are employment authorised incident to status, which can make it easier for families to relocate.
+- L-2 spouse work authorization: Many L-2 spouses are employment authorized incident to status, which can make it easier for families to relocate.
+It is critical to check the "L-2S" notation granted on entry (see below).

 - L-1A to EB1C pathway: L-1A executive and managerial criteria closely align with EB1C multinational manager or executive, which is one of the most common green card strategies for L-1A transferees.